angeluriot/Papermap/doc/scoring/papers.md

 #### Why?

-Papers that base their conclusions on indirect evidence (for example, finding that A cause C which is correlated with B to conclude that A cause B) are generally considered less robust than those that provide direct evidence (finding that A cause B directly).
+Papers that base their conclusions on indirect evidence (for example, finding that A causes C which is correlated with B to conclude that A causes B) are generally considered less robust than those that provide direct evidence (finding that A causes B directly).

 #### How?